livst89/TradeshiftTriangle/README.md

 - Wish there was a bit more documentation on Typography options...
 Colors, weights, styles...
 - Would also love some documentation on utility classes for positioning, sizing, spacing, alignment...

 ## 4.0 Further work

 - Add error and info helpers to form input fields.
 - Drawing the given triangle using canvas as an output!
+- Include checking if the triangle is right, acute or obtuse.

 ## 5.0 Time spent